School Safety and Belonging

 - Interactions with students during lunch periods in all schools

-- The Aevidum Club (I've Got Your Back) at the High School and Middle School works to create a school climate where students feel accepted, appreciated, acknowledged, and cared for.
+- Aevidum Club (I've Got Your Back) at the High School and Middle School works to create a school climate where students feel accepted, appreciated, acknowledged, and cared for.
 The club sees the importance of starting and continuing conversations about mental health and suicide prevention.

 Mental and Behavioral Health Services

-- The District provides mental health assistance to students and families with a wide range of service providers.
+- The district provides mental health assistance to students and families with a wide range of service providers.

 - SGASD schools have implemented several programs to provide students with a safe and supportive learning environment, including the Student Assistance Program (SAP) and peer mentoring initiatives.